BlancheWhite/GT_course/README.md

 # GT_course
-Introduction to Computing course CS1301 at Georgia Tech available on edx.org
+Introduction to Computing course CS1301 at Georgia Institute of Technology available on edx.org

 Below is the breakdown of how the 19 chapters split into the 4 Professional Certificate courses: